Gratitude - The Fuel of Abundance

 There are elements in the Bible as well as in Universal teachings that communicate the concept of believing and receiving.
 Those two things, uniquely tied together, open the door for wonderful opportunities and gifts.
 When combined, they create a dynamic so powerful that magic happens.
-When one adds a grateful heart to the process - it's magnified even more.
-Before exploring the power of asking, believing and receiving—let’s take a look at the X factor of gratitude, which many seem to unfortunately to ignore.
+When one adds a grateful heart to the process—that dynamic is magnified even more.
+Before exploring the power of asking, believing and receiving—let’s take a look at closer look at gratitude.
+Gratitude is the X factor; it's the element many seem to ignore.

-Now, this explanation might seem a little too elementary for a mysterious X factor but all we’re really talking about is a simple “thank you”.
-Not always a "thank you" after the fact, but sometimes when the initial ask is made.
-This expression of thanks, in advance, acknowledges your absolute belief that what you’ve asked for, will actually be delivered.
+As far as this mysterious X factor goes, all I'm really talking about is a simple “thank you”.
+Not always a "thank you" after the fact, but sometimes a "thank you" in advance.
+This expression of thanks, in advance, demonstrates that you truly believe what you’ve asked for, will somehow be delivered.
 When?
 Who knows—and who cares?
 It’s coming, nonetheless.
-It's believing in the inevitable that matters.
+It's that knowing, that believing in the inevitable—that truly matters.

 Even though some of us might be familiar with the process of asking, believing and receiving since that concept is not new; we could still stand to be reminded.
 The Secret, a famous book and later documentary-type movie, talked a lot about that process but even they—like most—ignored gratitude in the mix.
 The Bible communicates the power of gratitude but not everyone reads the Bible.
 So, long story short—the power of gratitude eludes most and is forgotten by the balance.
 Add to that, I don't believe people have any concept of sincere gratitude looks like.

 Whether you’re an individual, a business person, run a nonprofit or if you’re a politician, celebrity or employee—this crash course on gratitude and its benefits can't hurt.